 – once signed off by the customer, the Fit/Gap Analysis provides the basis for the production of a Functional Design Document (FDD) which acts as the blueprint for the Development & Deployment phases of the implementation.

-– involves making those changes as defined in the FDD to the standard Microsoft Dynamics CRM solution.
+– involves making those changes as defined in the FDD to the core Crimson Dynamics CRM solution.
 This phase would also include the development of integration to other customer systems.

 – includes the provision of the underlying technical platform and the installation of the developed Crimson solution.
 This phase also includes user acceptance testing and end-user training prior to the roll-out of the solution into a production/live environment.